WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 ### head and tail
 - Sometimes you may just want to view the text at the beginning or the end of a file, without having to display all of the file.
      - The *head* and *tail* commands can be used to do this.
-- The head command displays the first ten lines of a file.
+- The head command displays the first ten lines of a file, whereas the tail command shows the last ten lines of a file.

 ```bash
 # To look at the beginning of the file genome_1.gff file use:
 $ head genome_1.gff

 ```

 ![](figures/06_head_command.png)

 ```bash
 # To look at the end of genome_1.gff use:
 $ tail genome_1.gff

 ```

 ![](figures/07_tail_command.png)

 - The amount of the file that is displayed can be increased by adding extra arguments.